ACB TRIP | Top #3 ACB Trip reasons and its protection settings

-The ground fault pickup should be adjusted to 20%-70% rating of the breaker.
+- The ground fault pickup should be adjusted to a 20%-70% rating of the breaker.
 Ground fault pickup is the amount of ground-fault current which will bring the circuit breaker to the tripping point.

 - Continuous Amps.

-The level of the current which will be allowed to pass through the circuit breaker without tripping is called the continuous amp.
-The continuous amp can be set in the range of 20% to 100% or circuit breaker normal rating.
+- The level of the current which will be allowed to pass through the circuit breaker without tripping is called the continuous amp.
+The continuous amp can be set in the range of 20% to 100% or the circuit breaker's normal rating.

 - Instantaneous Pickup.